kubemq-io/docs/docs/installation/kubernetes.md

 ## Table of Content
 [[toc]]
 ## General
-KubeMQ can be deployed in a Kubernetes cluster as s StatefullSet either by a yaml config file or by helm chart.
+KubeMQ can be deployed in a Kubernetes cluster as s StatefulSet either by a yaml config file or by helm chart.

 ![image info](./images/kubernetes-cluster.png)